JonasHiltl/openchangelog/README.md

 <br />
 </p>

-Openchangelog takes your Changelog, hosted on GitHub or locally and renders it as a beautiful Changelog Website.
+Openchangelog takes your Changelog, hosted on GitHub, GitLab or locally and renders it as a beautiful Changelog Website.
 - Full Text Search
 - Password Protection
 - Analytics